 How to Help Someone with an Eating Disorder

 Eating disorders not only affect the individual suffering, but those around them as well.
 As parents, family and friends we so much want to help our loved ones, but oftentimes don’t know what to say or feel the things we say are met with anger, frustration, denial or avoidance.
-ANAD has created a few helpful brochures to help in this situation.
+ANAD has created a few brochures to help in this situation.

 To download a copy of our 16-page “How to Help Someone” brochure, click How to Help.

 When can exercise be too much of a good thing?
 For more information, click Overexercise.

 Have a friend in recovery and worried about saying the wrong thing?
 Click What Not To Say.

 For another helpful list, click Caring for Someone With An Eating Disorder.